cr0mll/cyberclopaedia/Notes/Networking/Protocols/WLAN (IEEE 802.11)/Management Frames/index.md

 # Introduction
 Management frames render the service of managing the Service Set.
-They have 3 addresses in their MAC header and are 24 bytes in size for 802.11a/b/g/, and 28 bytes for 802.11n (additional 4 bytes for the HT Control field).
+They have 3 addresses in their MAC header, which is 24 bytes in size for 802.11a/b/g/, and 28 bytes for 802.11n (additional 4 bytes for the HT Control field).
 Their type in the [Frame Control](../index.md#frame-control) is indicated by `00`.
 Moreover, management frames are never forwarded to the DS, so they have the `FromDS` and `ToDS` bits set to 0 in their Frame Control.

 ![](Resources/Images/Management_Frame.svg)

 The source and destination MAC addresses are self-explanatory.
-The third address is the BSS ID which can either be MAC of the AP or a wildcard value (for probe requests).
+The third address is the BSS ID which can either be the MAC of the AP or a wildcard value (for probe requests).
 If 802.11n is used, there is also an HT Control field in the MAC header.
 The frame body (payload) is comprised of fixed-size fields and variable-size information elements.

 There are 12 subtypes of management frames: